Hindsight is always 20-20, and that's especially the case when you look back at previous AFL drafts and wonder 'what if?'

 The draft is where list managers really earn their money.
 Nail the early picks and your club will be that much closer to a finals campaign or even a premiership tilt.
 But if you miss the mark, trouble awaits.

-Of course every club has had its fair share of hits and misses in recent years but the endless question from each draft remains - who should have been picked where?
+Of course every club has had its fair share of hits and misses in recent years but the endless question from each draft remains - who are the best players, and in what order?
 ESPN.com.au draft expert Chris Doerre has revisited the drafts from 2013 to 2017 and re-selected who he believes are the top 20 talents, based on career output so far and future potential.

 Doerre has analysed every player available during that particular year's draft, with often completely overlooked players who were subsequently selected in following seasons ending up being among the best of their initial draft class.

 No. 1: Sean Darcy